Make Video Conference Calls More Personal In 60 Seconds Or Less

 Part of what makes face-to-face meetings so effective in building relationships is the fact that, when meeting in-person, most of us have a natural tendency to look the other person in the eyes.

-However: This tendency often doesn’t carry over to video calls.
-Instead, our eyes are more naturally drawn to the video of the other person (or even the video of ourselves).
+However: This tendency often doesn’t carry over to individual or group video calls.
+Instead, our eyes are more naturally drawn to the video of the other person (or even the video of ourselves on the screen).

 The result?
 More often than not, it looks like you’re looking below the person or off to one side.
-Here’s an example of what I mean:
+Here’s a screen capture of what I mean:

-Now, imagine you were meeting with someone in-person and that’s how they looked at you.
+Now, imagine you were meeting with someone in-person and that’s how they looked at you instead of eye to eye.
 It feels very unnatural, and that lack of eye contact causes a serious break in emotional connection.

 Here’s why: When you hold eye contact with someone, you make them feel known, heard, and respected.
 This causes them to perceive you as a great listener.
 And, outside of the art of 100% follow-through, few things build trust as effectively as making someone feel heard.

-How to Set Up Your Webcam to Deliver More Personal Interactions
+How to Set Up Your Webcam to Deliver More Personal Video Conferencing Solutions

 Of course, that’s all easier said than done.
 Although the concept might be simple, breaking our natural tendency to want to look at the other person instead of the webcam can be difficult.